odoyoninah/odoyoninah/README.md

 - 💬 Ask me about Python and Django

 ### Reach me on
-- 📫 How to reach me: Email me at odoyoninah@gmail.com,
+- 📫 How to reach me: Email me at odoyoninah@gmail.com
+- Slack me on Nina Odoyo
+- Twitter @Coco 56

 ### Personality Reveal
 - 😄 Pronouns: she/her